 Portfolio dashboards roll up data from multiple projects for an ‘at-a-glance report on health’ across all projects.

-Project portfolio governance is all about making sure that all projects are aligned with strategic goals and delivering value.
+Project portfolio governance is all about making sure approved projects are aligned with strategic goals and deliver value.

 With a project portfolio management solution like BrightWork for SharePoint On-Premises, implementing the business processes and reporting structures required for good project portfolio governance is very straightforward.